What To Know About Tiny Homes in Massachusetts?

 The answer is yes and no…

-If you expect them to be zoned as a single-family residence, than no…. tiny homes will not be approved by most communities.
+If you expect them to be zoned as a single-family residence, then no…. tiny homes will not be approved by many Massachusetts communities.
+There are still many challenges of getting a tiny home built and recognized as a single-family dwelling.

-If it sits on its own foundation, you may get it zoned as an accessory dwelling…. like a shed or a stand-alone mother-in-law apartment.
+If it sits on its foundation, you may get it zoned as an accessory dwelling unit or ADU…. like a shed or a stand-alone mother-in-law apartment.
+That means building your unit on an existing lot with a house.

-Most Massachusetts towns will view tiny homes not suitable for full-time living.
+Most Massachusetts towns at this time still view tiny homes as not suitable for full-time living.
+And many hurdles will have to be overcome.

 Are Tiny Houses coming in massachusetts